wp-plugins/bulletproof-security/readme.txt

  primarily designed to perform file copying, renaming and moving of the master .htaccess files and of course making your website BulletProof to hackers.
 Most of the file writing capability in BPS is designed to be real time file editing using the built-in File Editor that the website owner has complete control over instead of an "auto-writing" approach.
+Maintenance Mode is AutoMagic as of BPS .46.1.
 Fully automatic or "AutoMagic" mode with complete automated file writing will be available in later versions of BulletProof Security.

 == Screenshots ==